 shall require any approval or consent other than such consent as may be necessary under clause 19 of the Agreement and no such mortgage or charge shall be rendered ineffectual as an equitable charge by the absence of any approval or consent otherwise than as required by clause 19 of the Agreement or because the same is not registered under the provisions of the Mining Act 1904 2.

-[Section 5 inserted by No. 63 of 1967 s.
+[Section 5 inserted: No. 63 of 1967 s.
 4.]

-6. Partition Act 1878 6 not to apply to certain fee simple, etc.
+6. Partition Act 1878 not to apply to certain fee simple etc.

-No fee simple, lease, sub-lease, licence or other title or right granted or assigned under or pursuant to the Agreement shall be subject to or capable of partition including partition under the Partition Act 1878 6, or under any order of any Court of competent jurisdiction under that Act or otherwise or be subject to the making of an order for sale under that Act.
+No fee simple, lease, sub-lease, licence or other title or right granted or assigned under or pursuant to the Agreement shall be subject to or capable of partition including partition under the Partition Act 1878 7, or under any order of any court of competent jurisdiction under that Act or otherwise or be subject to the making of an order for sale under that Act.

-[Section 6 inserted by No. 63 of 1967 s.
+[Section 6 inserted: No. 63 of 1967 s.
 4.]

-[Heading deleted by No. 19 of 2010 s.
+[Heading deleted: No. 19 of 2010 s.
 42(2).]

 First Schedule — Iron Ore (Mount Newman) Agreement